Overcoming resistance to change

 When Annette is managing transformation programmes over dozens of countries and tens of thousands of employees, strong middle management engagement has been the multiplying factor she’s needed to get the job done.
 “The catch is that you need to put significant investment upfront, making this group feel special and valued,” she says.
 “You’ve got to show them you’re serious.
 And you’ve got to take time training them and empowering them to enact change, so it’s not always easy but the results tend to speak for themselves.”

 Annette’s last piece of advice is that personal resilience is key.
 The gap between a valiant failure and an overwhelming success is very narrow, “You can’t follow change models blindly.
 They over simplify,” she says.
 “In my experience, there’s no reason why awareness of change should lead to desire for it without a helping hand.
 You have to go the extra mile to take people with you on the journey.
 You will deal with difficult people and have to take on-board different opinions.
 As a novice, it can be angering and sometimes humiliating.
 But you have to check your ego.
 The question you need to keep asking yourself is how to turn it into something better?
 How to turn it into something that would work with those individuals?
 It’s about putting yourself in their shoes.
 What’s going to be the answer from their point of view?
 What risks are they likely to envisage?
 How to predict those challenges?
 And how best to counter them – ideally in advance?
 That’s where stakeholder engagement really becomes a reality.”

-If you have any questions or comments for Annette, please post them below or contact Practicus 01491 577122.
+If you have any questions or comments for Annette, please contact Practicus 01491 577122.